TimWSpence/blog/posts/2021-01-12-threading-best-practices-cats-effect.md

 Of course, we do also need the ability to tell fibers to wait for conditions to be fulfilled.
 If we can't call thread blocking operations (eg Java/Scala builtin locks, semaphores, etc) then what can we do?
-At this point we need to insist on a distinction between thread blocking operations (synchronous I/O, Java locks, semaphores, etc as above) and _semantic_ blocking, where a fiber yields control of the thread it was running on and indicates that it should wait for a condition to be satisfied.
+It seems we need a notion of _semantic_ blocking, where the execution of a fiber is suspended and control of the thread it was running on is yielded.

 Cats effect provides various APIs which have these semantics, such as `IO.sleep(duration)`.
 Indeed this is why you must never call `IO(Thread.sleep(duration))` instead, as this is a thread blocking operation whereas `IO.sleep` is only semantically blocking.

 The building block for arbitrary semantic blocking is `Deferred`, which is a purely functional promise that can only be completed once

 ```scala
 trait Deferred[F[_], A] {
   def get: F[A]